NOTE: Posts on this blog are based on the traditional one-year Prayer Book calendars/lectionaries.

 Monday, January 06, 2020

-Lutheranism as a Christian Movement
+Lutheranism as an Influential Christian Movement

 Beginning with Luther himself, Evangelical Lutheranism has remained a movement, sometimes expressed through organized bodies, and sometimes expressed despite them.
-Although distinguishing a movement from particular organizations can have weaknesses, sometimes Lutheranism has existed within other church organizations.
+Although distinguishing a movement from particular organizations can have weaknesses, Lutheranism has often existed within other church organizations.
 The key to being Lutheran is not organization but loyalty to core Biblical and Reformation ideas.
 These ideas are found in Luther's biblical and theological writings, the Reformation solas, and the Lutheran confessional documents, especially the Augsburg Confession.

-Of course, there can be drawbacks to Lutheranism as a movement within a broad Christian context.
-There have been and still are weak theologies, arguments, uncharitable judgments, and practical organizational inefficiencies.
-Yet, there can also be great strength because Lutheranism as a movement within universal Christianity is not inextricably linked to any one time, culture, language, or ecclesiastical organization.
+Of course, Lutheranism as a movement within the broader Christian context (such as within Anglicanism) can have weaknesses.
+There have been and still are weak or inconsistent theologies, and there are practical organizational inefficiencies.
+Yet, there can also be strength because Lutheranism as a movement within universal Christianity is not inextricably linked to any one time, culture, language, or ecclesiastical organization.
 Human organizations rise and fall, develop and wither, but the basic understanding of the Christian Gospel rediscovered by Luther survives.
-Epiphany highlights the Gospel mission to the peoples, which is at the heart of Lutheranism.
-So whatever our ecclesiastical affiliation, as we proclaim the biblical message of justification by grace through faith in Jesus Christ, we continue the ongoing evangelical mission of reforming the church.